smoorf123/Blender-Python-Denoiser/README.md

 -   Image smoothing and denoising, especially for images with a lot of Gaussian noise.
 -   Pre-processing step for feature extraction or image enhancement algorithms.

+## Advanced Denoising Methods

+Advanced denoising methods, such as bilateral denoising, total variation denoising, non-local means denoising, wavelet denoising, and BM3D denoising incorporate more complex algorithms that take into account additional factors such as patch similarity, transform domains, or non-local pixel relationships.
+These methods aim to preserve finer details and edges while effectively reducing noise.

 ### Bilateral Filtering

 Bilateral filtering is a non-linear filtering technique that considers both spatial and intensity differences between pixels.
 It applies a weighted average to the neighboring pixels, where the weights depend on both the spatial distance and the intensity difference.